 Delays Before Your Lawsuit is Filed

 There are several important reasons why your lawyer does not file your lawsuit immediately after they are hired.
 First, the lawyer needs to investigate your claim — get accident reports, witness statements, medical records, insurance information, etc. Expect at least a 30-day wait before their office starts to receive these materials.
 It’s not uncommon for a hospital to take 30+ days just to send the ER records.
+A basic car accident claim may have one hospital visit at Integris Baptist Medical Center, and treatment at a place like Accident Care & Treatment.
+Even though it looks like only two medical providers are involved with the medical care, the actual records and bills will need to be obtained from multiple entities: EMSA, Integris Baptist Medical Center, Integris Baptist ER Physicians, SW Regional Imaging & Radiology, Accident Care & Treatment, and Radiology Associates.

 Next, your attorney will want to wait until you are through with your medical treatment or you’ve reached max medical improvement.
 Trying to settle before all of the medical bills are available will leave outstanding bills.
 This process can take many months, during which time your lawyer will periodically get updated medical records.